-Breakfast options begin with straightforward combinations such as the Rooster Booster, which features two eggs any style, bacon, and toast with fruit preserves, all of them simple foods but enlivened with fresh, high-quality ingredients from local sources when feasible.
-The chickpea pancakes sound more exotic than they really are.
-Some flour made from garbanzo beans is blended with all-purpose wheat flour, but the results are an exemplary version of traditional flapjacks.
-Likewise, the steel cut oats risotto is a clever name for something not far removed from good old-fashioned oatmeal.
+Breakfast options begin with straightforward combinations such as the Rooster Booster, which features two eggs any style, bacon, potatoes, and toast with fruit preserves, all of them simple foods but enlivened with fresh, high-quality ingredients from local sources when feasible.
+The Devil’s Mess is a Southwestern breakfast of eggs, spinach, chorizo, chiles, onions, and salsa with a tortilla.
+A blue corn pancake puts a regional twist on a classic breakfast favorite.
+Likewise, the steel cut oats risotto is a clever name and a gentle update for good old-fashioned oatmeal.

 Among the morning beverages, there’s not only fresh-squeezed orange juice, but also bolder juice combinations with superhero names.
 The Flash is an orange-colored smoothie with puréed bell peppers, beets, carrots, orange, lemon, and ginger augmented by a mild but steady kick from chiles.
 Its green companion, the Hulk, has some kale and other greenery, but the most distinctive flavor is cucumber.
 For later in the day, there’s a full bar that offers cocktails, wines by the glass, craft beers on tap, and a sangria that is pleasantly balanced between sweet and tart elements.

 As morning heads toward noon, the rotisserie spit starts turning, cooking chickens that are served either whole or by the half.
 The poultry is moist and tender with a bit of charred skin on the outside.
 The half bird comes with one side, and the whole one adds a second choice.
 Among them, the baked sweet potato with chile lime butter has nice bit of heat to balance the vegetable’s intrinsic sweetness.
 The fries are thick with skin on the ends.
 Lighter preparations such as steamed broccoli with lemon and olive oil are joined by a daily market vegetable.